PhysiCell-Tools/python-loader/man/REFERENCE.md

 The links from the most important data analysis functions are highlited as **#! workhorse function** . \
 Familiarize yourself well with their parameters!

-There are four types of function:
+There are basically four types of function:
 + set_ : set a python3 varaiale.
 + get_ : recal a python3 variable.
 + make_ : make functions generates file output.